our digital manufacturing ecosystem

-Time to glue EL WIRE on the helmet to add some WOW effect during the night (while listening to Daft Punk.. what else??).
+Time to glue EL WIRE on the helmet to add some WOW effect at night (while listening to Daft Punk, of course).

 This is the EL WIRE I used.
 I chose this particular one since I wanted short wires (5 ft each), multiple colors, and only one battery case.

 I only put a drop of glue every couple of inches here, so not much needed.

 After Daft Punk’s 2006/2007 tour, the pyramid light scheme became a trademark of that era for the band, so I had to include it.

 And here it is in the dark.

 This was a learning process for me, and there are a few things I’d do differently the second time around: